Summer Library Programs

 Collaborative Summer Library Program

 Wisconsin is a part of this multi-state project and gives you access to a jam-packed planning manual (made possible with funds from the Institute for Museum and Library Services.)
-This year’s theme is All Together Now.
-The manuals, featuring illustrations by nationally-recognized artist Frank Morrison, include illustrations, promotional materials and ideas, program ideas for all ages, booklists and more.
+The 2024 theme is Adventure Begins at Your Library.
+The manuals, featuring illustrations by Juana Martinez-Neal, include illustrations, promotional materials and ideas, program ideas for all ages, booklists and more.

 - Link to the CSLP home page